 For the Whitneys and another missionary couple, Samuel and Nancy Wells Ruggles, the journey's goal was to establish a mission station at Waimea, Kaua`i.

 This group aboard the Thaddeus, a ship called the "Mayflower of the Pacific," were the first missionaries to set foot on Hawaiian shores.
-Their journey, arrival, and
+Their journey, arrival, and early days in Hawaii are detailed in a September 1925 article in the now-defunct Honolulu newspaper "The Friend."

 Using journal entries by the Whitneys, the article, which is available in a digitized version on the website of the Mission Houses Museum, offers a window to a forgotten past.
 Through Mercy, the story has its Berkshire ties, and touches on a local oral legend that states that the young missionary bride, who lived in Hawaii from 1820 until her death in 1872, played a role in the creation of the colorful and iconic "aloha shirt," popularly known as the Hawaiian shirt.